IELTS Test Writing

 The test consists of four sections that aim to measure the prowess of an individual in the English language.
 This is a standardized test administered in most parts of the world to assess the English language capabilities of individuals.
 The IELTS is the abbreviation for the International English Language Testing System.
 The test has two modules.
 The first is the Academic module that is taken by students who want to pursue a career in countries that have English as the first language and the second module is the General Training module that is for the candidates who require a general certificate to assess their prowess in the English language.

 The four test sections of the IELTS are:

 3. Speaking test

 4. Reading test

-The IELTS test Writing section is designed to assess the competence of an individual in the areas of English writing.
+The Writing section is designed to assess the competence of an individual in the areas of English writing.
 The Writing section measures the candidate in the areas of grammar, logic of the written matter, flow of the written matter, consistency and structure.
-More than practice, the IELTS test Writing requires understanding the topics given to write on so that even if they are simple in vocabulary, they are correctly and logically written.
+More than practice, this section requires understanding of the topics given to write on, so that even if they are simple in vocabulary, they are correctly and logically written.

-Both the Academic module and the General Training module of the IELTS have a different requirement from the Writing section.
+Both the Academic module and the General Training module of the test have a different requirement from the Writing section.

-- The Academic Writing Section of the IELTS test Writing is divided into two tasks.
+- The Academic Writing Section is divided into two tasks.

-- The first task of the Academic Writing Section is summarising and writing a brief about the given table or diagram.
-The illustration that is provided needs to be understood and its structure, order and reasoning needs to be summarised.
+- The first task of the Academic Writing Section is summarzsing and writing a brief summary about the given table or diagram.
+The illustration that is provided needs to be understood and its structure, order and reasoning needs to be summarized.
 This is a descriptive section and requires logical writing.